 If we answer yes to one or more of these questions, we should take contrary action.
 A few things to consider are:

-- Engaging in Basic Self-Care: Yes, we’re all busy trying to create holiday perfection for ourselves and our loved ones.
+- Engage in Basic Self-Care: Yes, we’re all busy trying to create holiday perfection for ourselves and our loved ones.
 But we still need to eat right, exercise, and get enough sleep.
-If we don’t, we will add to our stress, increasing our odds for anxiety, depression, and shame, and, if we’re addicted, our odds for relapse.
+If we don’t, we will add to our stress, increasing our odds for anxiety, depression, shame, and resentments.
 Often, it is helpful to schedule some quiet time each day where we can relax and clear our heads.

-- Planning for Triggers: The holidays are filled with people and events and obligations that trigger us toward anxiety, depression, shame, and addictive behaviors.
+- Plan for Triggers: The holidays are filled with people and events and obligations that trigger us toward anxiety, depression, shame, and resentments.
 Often, these things can be seen well in advance.
 In such cases, we can prepare ourselves to face them with a workable plan for sanity.
 We can check in with a friend both before and after these potential triggers occur.
 We can take a loved one along for support and companionship.
-We can talk about these potential triggers with our therapist (or in a 12-step meeting) and ask for advice on how to best handle them.
+We can talk about these potential triggers with our support network and ask for advice on how to best handle them.
 Etc.

-- Accepting that Other People Are Not Going to Behave as We Want Them to Behave: People are odd, inscrutable, often annoying creatures.
-And there is nothing we can do to change them.
+- Accept that Other People Are Not Going to Behave as We Want Them to Behave: People are odd and often annoying creatures, and there is nothing we can do to change them.
 What we can do is change our attitude about their quirky behaviors.
-We can remind ourselves that our mother is going to follow our poor wife around the kitchen making endless suggestions about the proper way to make green-bean casserole, our father-in-law is going to put half a stick of butter on every dinner roll, our kids are going to be on a two-week sugar high and they’re going to love every minute of it (even if we don’t), and that’s all just fine.
-When we take a step back in this way, choosing to accept and love the people around us exactly as they are, we may find them entertaining rather than annoying.
+We can remind ourselves that our mother-in-law is going to follow us around the kitchen making endless suggestions about the proper way to make green-bean casserole, our cousin is going to put half a stick of butter on every dinner roll, and our kids are going to be on a two-week sugar high.
+When we take a step back from all of this and consciously choose to accept and love the people around us exactly as they are, we may find them entertaining rather than annoying.
 Or, if we feel a need to get self-righteous (and who doesn’t?), we can view our gracious acceptance of others and their horrible habits as our holiday gift to the world.

-- Find Some Gratitude: OK, this is the big Kahuna.
+- Find Gratitude: OK, this is the big Kahuna.
 Whatever form of emotional discomfort it is that we’re feeling, gratitude will cure it.
-Individuals who are anxious, depressed, or addicted are often coached to create a 10-item gratitude list every morning, and to refer to that list often during the day because it’s almost impossible to feel gratitude and unhappiness at the same time.
+Individuals who are anxious, depressed, stressed, and resentful are often coached to create a 10-item gratitude list every morning, and to refer to that list often during the day because it’s almost impossible to feel gratitude and unhappiness at the same time.
 So, when we feel down during the holidays, pausing and creating a ten-item gratitude list is an incredibly effective way to shift our mood.
-We can be grateful that we have a home, a job, a family, healthy kids, food in the fridge, that the sun came up, etc. When we do that, the stress and annoyance we were feeling about the holidays becomes much less important.
+We can be grateful that we have a home, a job, a family, healthy kids, food in the fridge, etc. When we do that, the stress and resentments we were feeling about the holidays become much less important.

 Whatever we do during this holiday season, we need to stay grounded.
-This means we must remember that taking care of ourselves and feeling connected with our families is the real goal, and maybe the only goal.
-With that in mind, the best holiday gift we can give to ourselves and our loved ones is likely to involve at least a little bit of self-care, acceptance, and gratitude.
+This means we must remember that taking care of ourselves and feeling connected with our loved ones is the real goal, and maybe the only goal.
+With that in mind, the best holiday gift we can give to ourselves and our families is likely to involve at least a little bit of self-care, acceptance, and gratitude.